codeborne/klite/TUTORIAL.md

 }
 ```

-Then no extra validation code is needed in route handlers, that is easy to forget.
+Then no extra validation code is needed in route handlers, which is easy to forget.

 `JsonMapper.trimToNull` is enabled by default, so you get more clean data into your objects, and won't get empty strings into required (non-null) fields.